ymilky/franzy/doc/rationale.md

 Many people might say, why another Clojure client?
 There are many reasons, some outlined below.
 The simple version is I wrote a lot of code for my own project and I was nice enough to open-source.
 You can be nice enough to either use it or not use it, but don't complain.

+I started really getting annoyed with certain clients, including the official clients.
+At one point I needed something very high-performance, so I started writing a low-level client from scratch in Rust.
+While it ran awesome for the basics I implemented, I decided I had no interest in maintaining it.
+Thus, I decided to suck it up and accept that wrappers while crude free me from dealing with most issues while still allowing a decent interface.

+As the Kafka 0.9 client release was announced, I started developing a wrapper directly from their git repo.
+Months later, I open sourced it and it's what you see now.
+I have a lot of other projects on my plate, and my interest was a feature complete Kafka platform in addition to the consumer and producer.
+I hope that's what I have provided and that others will step in to help improve and maintain it.
+I have a lot of suggestions and ideas, so there's much room for improvement.

 ## General

 * Pure Clojure data structures, no Kafka Java API objects or otherwise floating around for users of this library to worry about managing